Learning Objectives Self-Check

 Watch the video below for an interesting 5-minute journey through the last 300 years of fossil fuels in society.

-The charts below provide rather dramatic evidence of how important non-renewable energy is to the U.S. Both charts are from the EIA's Annual Energy Outlook (AEO) series, which are published on a yearly basis (though not always on time, considering that in mid-2018, the 2018 AEO had not been released).
+The charts below provide rather dramatic evidence of how important non-renewable energy is to the U.S. All charts are from the EIA's Annual Energy Outlook (AEO) series, which are published on a yearly basis.
+I have provided a series of charts to provide some indication of how difficult it is to predict future trends.
+But, these serve as official (and generally pretty accurate) guides to future energy use.

 Food for Thought